Fault Management in Cisco ANA

 Cisco ANA implements an additional automatic process to maintain the number of concurrent open (noncleared) tickets below a predefined threshold.
 If the number of open tickets found is above the threshold, the oldest tickets are removed and archived.

-•The network event that caused the alarm creation is not fixed, or the network event that caused the alarm creation was fixed, but the VNE has not identified the change.
+•The network event that caused the alarm creation has not been fixed, or the network event that caused the alarm creation was fixed, but the VNE has not yet identified the change.

-•The network event that caused the alarm creation is fixed.
+•The network event that caused the alarm creation was fixed.
 A clearing notification (trap or syslog) associated with this event was sent from the device but did not reach Cisco ANA, or was not identified correctly by Cisco ANA.
-If this occurs, Cisco ANA enables you to configure automatic clearing of alarms to clear alarms when scenarios like this occur.

-Note Auto-clear does not clear a ticket if the root cause event is not cleared.
+Note The auto-clear mechanism does not clear a ticket if the root cause event has not been cleared.

 •Syslogs and traps that are ticketable.

-Syslog and trap events not cleared automatically must be cleared manually in Cisco ANA NetworkVision.
+Syslog and trap events that are not cleared automatically must be cleared manually, using Cisco ANA NetworkVision.

-The process that checks periodically for open tickets also automatically removes tickets.
-Both operations share the same time interval, which is one minute by default.
+The process that checks periodically for open tickets is also used to automatically remove tickets.
+As a result, both operations share the same time interval, which is one minute by default.

 Duplicate Alarm Processing

-Cisco ANA uses the predecessor/successor relationship to properly handle incoming duplicates without either discarding them or creating new tickets.
+Cisco ANA uses the predecessor/successor concept to handle incoming duplicates properly, without either discarding them or creating new tickets for them.
 In this example, Alarm 1 is the predecessor of Alarm 1.1, and Alarm 1.1 is the successor of Alarm 1.
 Similarly, Alarm 1.1 is the predecessor of Alarm 1.2, and Alarm 1.2 is the successor of Alarm 1.1.

 •The predecessor and successor both come from the same OID.